 If you are testing in 3 to 4 months, we recommend choosing an accelerated course that alternates between meeting once and twice per week so that you will have 2-4 weeks between the end of the course and your test date for focused review and Full Length Exam practice.
 When you first start studying, focus on content and strategy with frequent short bursts of practice.
-As you get closer to your test date, transition your focus from content to test like practice.
-The study plan is designed around this progression and slowly shifts from heavy module and qbank assignments at the beginning of your course, towards lots and lots of practice, including AAMC questions and exams at the end of your course.
+As you get closer to your test date, transition your focus from content to test-like practice.
+Your Blueprint study plan is designed around this progression and slowly shifts from heavy module and Qbank assignments at the beginning of your course, towards lots and lots of practice, including AAMC questions and exams at the end of your course.
 If you have limited time, the study plan may not include enough practice early enough for your needs.
-So, take a look at your study plan!
+So, take a look at your study plan and adjust it if necessary!

 If you realize at the start of the week you can’t complete your study plan commitments, don’t panic!
 Sit down, take 15-30 minutes, and reallocate your time, focusing on balancing modules to make the week more manageable without overloading your future self.
 We all fall behind on occasion - it’s how you manage that situation and get back on your feet that defines your success!